Prune Belly Syndrome

 Prune Belly Syndrome Treatments

-At birth, stabilization of the lung function and heart function is the first step.
+At birth, the first step is stabilizing the lung and heart functions.
 Thereafter, evaluation of the urinary tract by blood tests and imaging and orthopedic consultation follow.
 Renal bladder ultrasound, which uses high-frequency sound waves to create images of the kidneys and bladder, is performed.
 A Voiding Cystourethrogram (VCUG) is used to evaluate the bladder and to determine if vesicoureteral reflux is present.
-Other studies such as a renal scan or MR urography may be used to gather further information about kidney function and drainage.
+Other studies, such as a renal scan or MR urography, may be used to gather further information about kidney function and drainage.
 From these studies, the urologist will gain an understanding of the anatomy and function of the urinary tract.
 These studies will be the basis for ongoing management.

 Unique Care

-Each child with prune belly syndrome is unique and care must be individualized.
+Each child with prune belly syndrome is unique, and care must be individualized.
 In addition, expert care from multiple specialties is essential.
-It initially may include neonatology, cardiology, pulmonology, orthopedics, nephrology as well as urology.
-The overriding goals of urology management are to eliminate obstruction if present, improve kidney and bladder drainage and reduce the risk of urinary tract infection.
+It initially may include neonatology, cardiology, pulmonology, orthopedics, nephrology, and urology.
+The overriding goals of urology management are to eliminate obstruction if present, improve kidney and bladder drainage, and reduce the risk of urinary tract infection.

-Children are usually started on a low dose, once-a-day antibiotics (prophylaxis) to prevent infection.
-Some children will require only surgery to correct the position of the testes which is done in infancy.
+Children are usually started on low-dose, once-a-day antibiotics (prophylaxis) to prevent infection.
+Some children will require only surgery to correct the position of the testes, which is done in infancy.
 Others may require reconstruction of the urinary tract and abdominal wall.

 Occasionally, urinary diversion procedures during early infancy allow for better urinary tract drainage during the first few years of life.
 A temporary vesicostomy is performed if the bladder cannot empty on its own.
-This involves bringing the bladder to a small opening on the lower abdominal wall so that the urine can freely drain to the outside and can be easily captured in a diaper.
-Blockages in the ureter are corrected and vesicoureteral reflux may require surgery which reconnects the ureters to the bladder wall in an anti-refluxing fashion.
+This involves bringing the bladder to a small opening on the lower abdominal wall so that the urine can freely drain outside and be easily captured in a diaper.
+Blockages in the ureter are corrected, and vesicoureteral reflux may require surgery, which reconnects the ureters to the bladder wall in an anti-refluxing fashion.
 Abdominal wall reconstruction can be performed to eliminate the lax redundant appearance and provide a smooth contour.

 Regular Follow-Ups

-Regular follow-ups with a urologist are required throughout life to monitor kidney function, drainage of the urinary tract and prevention of infections.
+Regular follow-ups with a urologist are required throughout life to monitor kidney function, drainage of the urinary tract, and prevention of infections.
 Infections are the main cause of sudden loss of kidney function.
-Exceptionally, if renal dysplasia is present there may be a slow deterioration in the level of kidney function over time.
+Exceptionally, if renal dysplasia is present, there may be a slow deterioration in the kidney function over time.
 Some children may need kidney transplants but generally do well if this is necessary.
-There have been many advances in medical science in the last few decades that have allowed for a much better care of children with prune belly syndrome and much better outcomes.
+Many advances in medical science in the last few decades have allowed for much better care of children with prune belly syndrome and much better outcomes.
 Our urologists are committed to providing long-term care for children with prune belly syndrome.
-With the exception of those children most severely affected, most children not only survive but go on to lead active, productive lives.
+Except for those children most severely affected, most children not only survive but go on to lead active, productive lives.